Foodstand Challenges FAQs

-Our mission is to make good eating easier for everyone.
+Foodstand’s mission is to make good eating easier for everyone.
 We wish we could live in a world where good food is the default, instead of the exception.
 But we know that isn’t the case, so for now, we’ll help make good food choices YOUR default.
 We do so by helping people turn healthy eating into an everyday habit one bite at a time.

 What are Good Eating Challenges?
 How do they work?

-How is this app different from all of the other food trackers on the market?
+How is this app different from the other food trackers on the market?

 Will I need to log my meals or track my calories?

-Why is it better to track good habits than calories?
+Why is it better to track good habits than count calories?

-Most registered dieticians, nutritionists, and health professionals will tell you NOT to count calories because not all calories are created equal, it’s impossible to count accurately, and counting calories is actually much more tedious with fresh, healthy food, so counting discourages good behavior.
+Most registered dietitians, nutritionists, and health professionals will tell you NOT to count calories because not all calories are created equal, it’s impossible to count accurately, and counting calories is actually much more tedious with fresh, healthy food.

-Instead of tracking calories, we’re simply asking you to track good choices—one habit at a time—with a simple on-app check-in.
+Instead of counting calories, we’re simply asking you to track good choices—one habit at a time—with a simple on-app check-in.
 We know monitoring your habits with simple goals works (e.g. Fitbit, runkeeper, etc), and all you need to do is track the one habit you’re working on.
-By celebrating small daily wins and focusing on progress over perfection, you’ll build sustainable, lifelong habits, and enjoy the process along the way.
+By celebrating small daily wins and focusing on progress over perfection, you’ll build sustainable, lifelong habits, and actually enjoy the process along the way.

 How will Good Eating Challenges make me healthier?